My Approach

 I am bilingual in English and Spanish and have also supported clients professionally in Mandarin Chinese.
 I am committed to making therapy accessible, culturally responsive, and inclusive.
-I am not currently accepting private clients, but this will be changing soon.
-Thank you for your patience!

-If you're curious about whether EMDR might be a good fit for you, I'm happy to talk more about how it works and what to expect.
 If you would just like to read some interesting articles online about it, take a peek here and here.
-Check out the Resources tab for a longer list!
+Check out the Community tab for a longer list!

 Gender-Affirming and Inclusive Care